stevenaeola/progblack_2223/assignment_2/README.md

 - Background (10%): What do you need to know before starting?
 Include links to material to catch up.
 Make it clear who your target audience is
 - Learning materials (10%): Provide appropriate links to external resources with commentary
 - Evaluation (10%): How useful is the skill, compared with the effort of learning it?
 What similar alternatives are there?
+- Presentation (10%)

-A presentation mark (10%) will be awarded on the basis of
+The presentation mark (10%) will be awarded on the basis of

   - formatting in ([GitHub flavored](https://GitHub.GitHub.com/gfm/)) Markdown
   - choice of media (images, video)